ngrok/ngrok-rust/ngrok/README.md

 the past, you can think of ngrok-rs as the ngrok agent packaged as a Rust crate.

 ngrok-rs lets developers serve Rust services on the internet in a single statement without setting up low-level network primitives like IPs, NAT, certificates, load balancers, and even ports!
-Applications using ngrok-rs listen on ngrok’s global ingress network using an incoming stream with tokio’s `AsyncRead` and `AsyncWrite` traits — compatible with `axium::Server::builder()` and `hyper::Server::builder()`.
-This makes it easy to add ngrok-rs into any application that uses axium or hyper — the most beloved Web Framework and HTTP implementations in Rust.
+Applications using ngrok-rs listen on ngrok’s global ingress network for TCP and HTTP traffic. ngrok-rs uses an incoming stream with tokio’s `AsyncRead` and `AsyncWrite` traits.
+This makes it easy to add ngrok-rs into any application that uses the popular axum and hyper HTTP crates.

 See [`/ngrok/examples/`][examples] for example usage, or the tests in [`/ngrok/src/online_tests.rs`][online-tests].